MikaCodez/GHITrestaurant/README.md

 Credits also due to Code Institute staff for helping especially Tutor Support.
 Special Shout out to Rebecca, Ed, Scott and Alex.
 I relied on them heavily during Crunch time and they pulled through and managed to help me when I was at breaking points.

 Also special shouts to Tom from Slack Community.
 Life Save and helped guide me when it came to implementing Static files for my project.

-And a Major Shout out to my Wife CleliaMente!
-Best Life Partner that I could ask for that helped inspire this project and encouraged me to push through!!